Table of Contents

 The need for password manager

+This issue demonstrates the importance of using unique passwords on a website.
+According to Freedom to Tinker, this is not just a theory-based attack, advertisers actually used it on the top million websites today to get user names and email addresses, but nothing prevent them from taking your password if they want.
 If an advertiser gets your password on the site, they can use that information to log in to this site.
 This is terrible but not the worst.
 If you use the same password for other accounts such as email, that person can access your email account and use it to access other accounts.
 That is the worst thing that can happen.
 This is why you should still use the password manager and use different passwords for different accounts.

-Protect yourself by disabling the autofill feature
+Protect yourself bydisabling the autofill feature

 However, users can still reduce the risk from these scripts by turning off the autofill feature in the password manager.
 For example, if you use LastPass extension (not currently affected by these scripts, but theoretically possible), the autofill feature will fill in the login fields with your login credentials to simply Click "Login".
 If you disable the autofill feature, you will have to click the LastPass icon in the password field and click on the username to enter the saved information.
 This will protect your information from being stolen.